Unity-Technologies/usd-unity-sdk/BUILDING.md

 #### Requirements

 ##### Cross Platforms
- * Python 3.6 (available as python3 in your system PATH)
+ * Python 3.6 (available as python3 in your system PATH, note that Python 3.8 is not supported by USD 20.08)
  * USD 20.08 with python 3.6 support (used to generate type information for the SWIG bindings)
  * USD 20.08 without python support` (used to minimize runtime dependencies of the bindings)
  * CMake 3.19 (available in your system PATH)